GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 	return
 ```

-With type hints and type inference you will naturally avoid `null` though:
+With type hints and type inference you will naturally avoid `null`:

 ```gdscript
 var speed := Vector2.ZERO
 var path := TrajectorySpline.new()
 ```

-It's impossible to get rid of `null` completely because GDScript relies on built-in functions that work with `null` values.
+This said, it's impossible to get rid of `null` completely because GDScript relies on built-in functions that work with `null` values.

 {{% notice note %}}
-`None`, `null`, `NULL`, and similar references could be the biggest mistake in the history of computing.
+`None`, `null`, `NULL`, and similar references may well be the biggest mistake in the history of computing.
 Here's a detailed explanation from the man who invented it himself: [Null References: The Billion Dollar Mistake](//www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).
 {{% /notice %}}

 ## Write self-documenting code and use comments sparingly